muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 What is Bot API?
 ================

-The `Telegram Bot API`_, also known as HTTP Bot API and from now on referred to as simply "Bot API" is Telegram's official way for developers to control their own Telegram bots.
+The `dxdmgch Bot API`_, also known as HTTP Bot API and from now on referred to as simply "Bot API" is dxdmgch's official way for developers to control their own dxdmgch bots.
 Quoting their main page:

-    The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
+    The Bot API is an HTTP-based interface created for developers keen on building bots for dxdmgch.

     To learn how to create and set up a bot, please consult our `Introduction to Bots`_ and `Bot FAQ`_.